This Style Korean Try Me Review Me Set comprises five products from US skincare brand, Rovectin :

+A full review can be found here.
 The balm can be purchased at Style Korean.

 Having used and studied these products over the last few weeks, I am satisfied that Rovectin fulfils its claims to produce skincare that is safe and effective.
 Each product had a positive impact on my combination skin.
 The cleanser worked without stripping, the oil hydrated and increased suppleness, the lotion enhanced moisture levels and tone, the cream moisturised and the cica balm helped heal and strengthen skin.
 I have enjoyed incorporating each product into my routine and plan to continue using them until completed.